adit-ya15/spylt-milk-clone/README.md

 The goal is to replicate the look, feel, and functionality of the original site while improving skills in web development and version control with Git.

 ---
-# Visit to see what i have made
+# Visit to See What I Have Made
 [click to visit](spylt-milk-clone.netlify.app)

 ## 🚀 Features